 Research 2030: UC's 10-yr Strategic Plan for Research

 The University of Cincinnati is the leading R1 urban university in our region with unrivaled talent solving problems that matter.
-We are rigorously pursuing diversity, equity & inclusion in research and actively transforming society through game-changing knowledge and disruptive discoveries.
+We are rigorously pursuing the next culture of research and actively transforming society through game-changing knowledge and disruptive discoveries.

 View Plan